bluesky/ophyd/doc/source/architecture.rst

 ``Ophyd`` is hardware abstraction layer to provide a consistent interface between the underlying control communication protocol and `bluesky <https://nsls-ii.github.io/bluesky>`_.
-This is done by bundling sets of the underlying process variables in to hierarchical devices and exposing a semantic API in terms of control system primitives.
+This is done by bundling sets of the underlying process variables into hierarchical devices and exposing a semantic API in terms of control system primitives.
 Thus we have two terms that will be used through out